arosecra/brooke/README.md

 - angular: toggle subtitles/audio tracks
 - angular: management menu / page
-- angular: add ability to set the subtitle/audio tracks per series / video
-- angular: display total and current amounts when caching
-- angular: when caching, remove underscores
-- angular: remove series name from the video display name when showing a series
+- angular: add ability to set the subtitle/audio tracks per series / video c angular: display total and current amounts when caching c angular: when caching, remove underscores c angular: remove series name from the video display name when showing a series
 - angular: UI to change app settings
 - angular: button to reload library
 - angular: button to sync (make this into a progressable runnable and show progress)